 Cafe de Deut, Speciaalbier Cafe, Konningstraat 36

 Next door to Café De Opera.
 Cosy, dark vintage interior, surrounded by baroque lighting, “holy” relics and vague trinkets.
 De Deut has an extensive speciality beer list, both on tap and in bottle, which is complemented by the expertise and friendliness of its staff.
-Like its neighbough, De Opera it also boasts an outside patio.
+Like its neighbourhood De Opera it also boasts an outside patio.

 De kluizenaar, Burghardt v.d.
 Berghstraat 96